mcdaley/mcdaley-blog/content/calculating-market-size/index.md

   </tr>
 </table>

-Our market sizing exercise has calculated that our scooter rideshare company will have to handles 1,200 requests per minute or 20 requests per second.
-Our app needs to handle a significant amount of requests per minute, but we are nowhere close to the amount of requests handled by Twitter and Facebook.
+Our market sizing exercise has calculated that your scooter rideshare company will have to handles 1,200 requests per minute or 20 requests per second.
+Your app needs to handle a significant amount of requests per minute, but you are nowhere close to the amount of requests handled by Twitter and Facebook.

 ### Factors Not Considered
-The example calculation is meant to be a quick back of the envelope sizing exercise to demonstrate that our site does not have to handle tens of thousands of requests per minute.
+The example calculation is meant to be a quick back of the envelope sizing exercise to demonstrate that your site does not have to handle tens of thousands of requests per minute.
 We did not look at all of the factors as noted below:
 * Expect bursts of traffic during the morning and evening commutes to/from work
 * Expect more rides during the nice weather in the Summer
 * Expected growth rate of the scooter rideshare market

 ## Conclusion
 We all want our products to be super successful and with best intentions we tend to overestimate the number of requests are app will need to process.
-Especially when the articles we read about performance are typically for sites like Twiiter and facebook that need to handle “tens of thousands of requests” per minute - so that becomes our baseline.
+Especially when the articles we read about performance are typically for sites like Twitter and facebook that need to handle “tens of thousands of requests” per minute - so that becomes our baseline.

-Our calculations show that even though our scooter company has a $1B valuation - we do not have to handle “tens of thousands of requests” per minute right now or in the foreseeable future.
-Using some basic math upfront when launching a new product has helped us determine the expected market for our product.
+Our calculations show that even though your scooter company has a $1B valuation - you do not have to handle “tens of thousands of requests” per minute right now or in the foreseeable future.
+Using some basic math upfront when launching a new product has helped us determine the expected market for your product.
 In the majority of the cases, you’ll find that your expected number of users and transactions are significantly less than you originally thought.

-When we overestimate the number of requests per minute that our application needs to handle, we tend to create over-complex architectures which dramatically increases our time to market by increasing the software development and testing time without providing any benefit to our users.
-We do not want to burn through our VC funding by building an over-complex application that does not help us meet our business objectives.
+When you overestimate the number of requests per minute that your application needs to handle, you will tend to create over-complex architectures which dramatically increases your time to market by increasing the software development and testing time without providing any benefit to your users.
+You do not want to burn through your VC funding by building an over-complex application that does not help you meet your business objectives.

-Having an estimate of our market size will guide us to define a system architecture for our product launch that will handle all of our traffic within expected response times and we will be able to launch our product faster and for less money - making our VCs happy.
-In the followup blog post, we’ll look at at creating a “Minimum Viable Architecture” for our scooter rideshare company based on our calculated market size and requests per minute.
+Having an estimate of your market size will guide you to define a system architecture for your product launch that will handle all of your traffic within expected response times and you will be able to launch your product faster and for less money - making your VCs happy.
+In the followup blog post, we’ll look at at creating a “Minimum Viable Architecture” for your scooter rideshare company based on the calculated market size and requests per minute.